apache/hadoop/hadoop-ozone/docs/content/OzoneFS.md

 Please run the following commands to create a volume and bucket, if you don't have them already.

 {{< highlight bash >}}
-ozone oz volume create /volume ozone oz bucket create /volume/bucket
+ozone sh volume create /volume ozone sh bucket create /volume/bucket
 {{< /highlight >}}

 Once this is created, please make sure that bucket exists via the listVolume or listBucket commands.